shaowei-gao/URL-shortener/README.md

 - Use base64 to encrypt the UUID to be a shortened URL
 - Store the shortened URL into the cache and database

-2. Get original URL
+2. Get the original URL

 - Check request is combine the required
 - Query from the cache
   - If data existed
-     - redirect the original URL
+    - Redirect the original URL
 - Query from the database
   - If data existed
-     - check the "expireAt" field to make sure that is not expired
+    - Check the "expireAt" field to make sure that is not expired
       - If expired
         - Return Not Found of status code
       - Else
-         - redirect the original URL
+        - Redirect the original URL
   - Else
     - Return Not Found of status code

 ## TODO